techidaily/site-games-able/source/_posts/diy-gaming-repair-and-customize-your-xbox-controls.md

  Unlike most companies that would rather gobble up your money and make you purchase a new controller every year or two, Xbox has turned a new leaf.
 Gamers from North America can now purchase official replacement parts from Xbox directly and follow the free tutorials provided to fix their controller themselves.

- Replacement parts for all major components are available on[Microsoft's official website](https://www.microsoft.com/en-us/store/b/xbox-repair-parts) , including replacement PCBAs, motor assemblies, shell cases, and buttons.
+ Replacement parts for all major components are available on [Microsoft's official website](https://www.microsoft.com/en-us/store/b/xbox-repair-parts) , including replacement PCBAs, motor assemblies, shell cases, and buttons.
 New buttons and shell replacements are available in either black or white, so you can give your controller a whole new look while you’re at it.

 ![A disassembled Xbox Series X|S controller](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/wm/2023/07/xbox-x-controller-disassembly-4-1.JPG)